 About the Studio

-We believe — that well designed landscapes elevate our lives and inspire us to connect with each other and with the world around us.
-We embrace ecological health as a primary focus on any scale of project, from residential gardens and small urban parks, to large rural estates and working landscapes.
+We believe — that well-designed landscapes elevate our lives and inspire connections: with each other, and with the world around us.
+We embrace ecological health as a guiding principle on every scale, from residential gardens and small urban parks to large rural estates and working landscapes.

-We value — design with impact in mind.
+We value — design with purpose.
 Collectively, gardens and landscapes can address some of today’s most pressing environmental challenges, including habitat loss, soil health, carbon sequestration, water conservation, stormwater management, and wildfire resiliency.
-The choices we make in designing our outdoor spaces can enrich our lives, while supporting vibrant and productive habitats.
+The choices we make in shaping our outdoor spaces can enrich human life while supporting vibrant, productive ecosystems.

-We embrace — curiosity, experimentation, and a collaborative, conversational process to create environments and experiences that are full of life.
-We uncover and reveal the history of a place, tell its story, and distill its unique character, celebrating and amplifying the interconnected and entangled life of people, plants and place.
-We encourage the use of raw and locally sourced materials, and enjoy finding new and creative ways to reuse found materials from the site.
+We embrace — curiosity, experimentation, and a collaborative, conversational process to create environments full of life.
+We uncover and reveal the history of a place, tell its story, and distill its unique character—celebrating and amplifying the interconnected lives of people, plants, and place.
+We encourage the use of raw, locally sourced materials, and enjoy discovering new ways to creatively reuse materials found on-site.

 We contribute — to our local community.
-In addition to board service, Outcrop is committed to contributing 2% of our profit to organizations serving the Bay Area and surrounding communities bi-annually.
+Beyond board service, Outcrop commits 2% of our profits bi-annually to organizations serving the Bay Area and surrounding communities.

 Why Outcrop?